Lian Li O11 Air

 Raijintek ITX Case

 Raijintek also had a few interesting enclosures, but we thought the Raijintek Ophion and Ophion Evo MITX cases were the most noteworthy.
 The Ophion will ship at $100, or $200 for the Evo version, and will be made of custom tooling with perforated finishes on the side panels.
-Ventilation looks potentially decent on these, as the tempered glass panels were only for sure.
+Ventilation looks potentially decent on these, as the tempered glass panels were only for show.

 Raijintek also had a massive case on display, capable of fitting 4 to 5 480mm radiators, depending on final concept.
 This is the Enyo case, an EATX goliath that is less practical than any other on this list thus far, but is interesting.

 SilverStone’s SG14 might sound like a familiar case.
 The company attempted to launch this years ago, but never managed to bring it to market.
 Since then, SilverStone has completely refactored the case, to the point of even flipping it to serve as the LD03 mini-ITX mini-tower that we recently looked at.
 The SG14 is small, ultra lightweight, and will target a $30 to $40 price-point.
 The case leans on mesh for airflow, and remains true to the small form factor formats.
 As a budget option, the SG14 looks promising for a small, portable home-theater PC build, and its thermals should perform reasonably provided the user installs a decent cooling solution.